Charm-EU Doctoral researcher summer school 2025

 - Open to all doctoral researchers universities that are members of the Charm-EU alliance.

-- 25 doctoral researchers on the basis of their application (including 3 places for doctoral researchers the University of Montpellier).
+- 25 doctoral researchers based on their applications (including 3 spots for doctoral researchers the University of Montpellier).

 - online sessions accessible to a wider audience.